BojoZahariev/security_portal/README.md

-# Array methods done the Pirate way.
+# Reception App for signing in visitors and colleagues.

-## Tools: Electron, JavaScript, CSS, HTML
+## Tools: Electron, JavaScript, NeDB, CSS, HTML